OVERVIEW: The Lee and Joseph D. Jamail Foundation focuses on Houston area nonprofits and the issues of education, Texas communities, arts, and health.

-FUNDING AREAS: Education, Texas community, arts, health
+FUNDING AREAS: Education, Texas communities, arts, health

 PROFILE: Established in 1986, the Lee and Joseph D. Jamail Foundation is based in Houston, Texas.
 Joseph D. Jamail was born into a Lebanese family and graduated from St. Thomas High School in Houston before going on to the University of Texas at Austin, where he received his B.A. in 1950.
 Jamail graduated from the University of Texas School of Law three years later.
-Jamail is often referred to as the "King of Torts" and has been considered one of the wealthiest practicing attorneys in the nation, with a net worth that was at least $1 billion.
+Jamail was referred to as the "King of Torts" and was once considered one of the wealthiest practicing attorneys in the nation.
 He passed away in December 2015.
 The foundation’s grantmaking interests are education, Texas communities, arts, and health.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)